Intro To Schema Feature

 SchemaOptions

-We can use SchemaOptions to define schema, the SchemaOptions contains some config to define the schema. e.g. columns, primaryKey, constraintKeys.
+We can use SchemaOptions to define schema, the SchemaOptions contains some configs to define the schema. e.g. columns, primaryKey, constraintKeys.

 schema = {